Unmasking Deepfakes: Leveraging Augmentations and Features Variability for Deepfake Speech Detection: Introduction

-The ASVSpoof challenge series \cite{asvspoof2019, asvspoof2021} has become a critical benchmark for developing and evaluating anti-spoofing techniques in Automatic Speaker Verification (ASV) systems, adapting over time to address increasingly sophisticated deepfake threats.
-The latest iteration, ASVSpoof5, consists of two tracks: Track 1 focuses on standalone deepfake speech detection, independent of ASV systems, while Track 2 integrates spoof detection within ASV pipelines to mirror real-world applications.
-ASVSpoof5 includes diverse and challenging datasets with various synthetic methods, codecs, and speaker variations, evaluated by Equal Error Rate (EER) and additional metrics to measure detection accuracy.
-By continuously raising the standard for spoof detection, ASVSpoof encourages advancements in robust, generalizable solutions to counter deepfakes, which are critical in high-stakes fields such as cybersecurity and law enforcement \cite{asvspoof5}.
+The ASVSpoof challenge series \cite{ASVSpoof2019, ASVSpoof2021} has become a critical benchmark for evaluating deepfake detection systems.
+The latest edition, ASVSpoof5 (ASVSpoof2024), includes two tracks: Track 1 focuses on standalone deepfake speech detection, independent of ASV systems, while Track 2 integrates detection within ASV pipelines \cite{ASVSpoof5}.
+ASVSpoof5 introduces diverse spoofing techniques, codecs, and speaker variations to reflect practical deployment scenarios.
+Performance is typically evaluated using metrics such as Equal Error Rate (EER), encouraging the development of detection systems that generalize across unseen attack types.